Skip to content

 Dust, oxidation, or a loose card breaks the GPU’s PCIe link.
 The link negotiates down to x4 and triggers driver timeouts.

 Try the secondary PCIe x16 slot if you have one.
-We had a Z690 lose primary-slot lanes; moving the GPU fixed it instantly.
+A failing primary slot can mimic a bad graphics card.

 Windows aggressively cuts power to PCIe devices when idle, and on some boards that puts the GPU into a state the Nvidia driver does not recover from cleanly.
 Turning the feature off raises idle power draw by a few watts but eliminates this failure mode.